-The following are tips for caring for your Cynthia Rybakoff jewelry:
+The following are tips for caring for your Cynthia Rybakoff jewelry, by category.

 Exposure to sunlight, heat and humidity naturally cause sterling silver to tarnish, as well as the acids in your skin.
 Keep your sterling silver polished with a jewelry cloth or silver cleaner.
 We recommend using our special polishing cloth treated with anti-oxidants and non-scratch micro abrasives.
 For the best results, store your sterling silver in a dark, dry place, and seal in airtight ziploc bags.
 That's what we do.